Awarding Credit for HS Courses

 As the majority of our courses are for enrichment, most do not provide progress reports.
 Parents may speak with the instructor for updates on their child’s performance.

-If applicable, final reports will be mailed to students’ homes following completion of the summer session.
+If applicable, final reports will be available for students taking courses for credit following completion of the summer session.
 Duplicate reports will be submitted to school officials designated by students or parents.
 Final reports of those high school students with monetary or material debts will be withheld until all obligations are met.